 CAP 1054 Aeronautical Information Management

-This CAP provides additional guidance for aerodrome operators and other data originators (including contracted activities) to support compliance with the Regulation EU 139/2014, EU 73/2010 and relevant ICAO SARPS.
-This guidance also complements AMC and GM to the EU 139/2014.
+This CAP provides additional guidance for aerodrome operators and other data originators (including contracted activities) to support compliance with Regulations and relevant ICAO SARPS including AMC and GM.

 CAP 1732 Aerodrome Survey Guidance